proycon/analiticcl/README.md

     anagram value
 * we compute all deletions within a certain distance (e.g. by removing any 2 characters).
 This is a division operation on the anagram values.
 The maximum distance is set using the ``-k`` parameter.
-* for all of the anagram values resulting from these deletions, we look which anagram values in our index match or contain ($av(A) mod av(B) = 0$) the value under consideration.
+* for all of the anagram values resulting from these deletions, we look which anagram values in our index match or contain (``av(A) % av(B) = 0``) the value under consideration.
 We again gather the candidates that result from all matches.
     * To facilitate this lookup, we make use of a  *secondary index*, the secondary index is grouped by the number of characters.
 For each length it enumerates, in sorted order, all anagram values that exists for that particular length.
 This means we can use apply a binary search to find the anagrams that we should check our anagram value against (i.e. to check whether it is a subset of the anagram), rather than needing to exhaustively try all anagram values in our index.